onhalfway/weijiacheng/docs/contents/wjch/en/youtube/worldComEdu/science-1-01.md

-plant so let's take a look at that reading and let's look at the main idea and details whenever you have a short passage is short essay or a short description about something that is written out you can break it down you can look at how it is organized there's
+plant so let's take a look at that reading and let's look at the main idea and details whenever you have a short passage is short essay [ˈeseɪ] n. 散文；试图；随笔 or a short description about something that is written out you can break it down you can look at how it is organized there's